fabnicol/mkg/README.md

 ## Warning
 PROJECT CURRENTLY IN ITS FINAL STEPS.
 DO NOT USE FOR NOW.
 Building the platforms comes in with four dedicated cores as a default.
 If resources are strained, rerun with N cores by adding `ncpus=N` to commandline.
+The `ncpus` number of jobs is used to implement the portage **make.conf**` CFLAGS` parameter, so that the building process is in line with ressources granted to the virtual machine.
+User should review this parameter later on according to the characteristics of the target platform.

 ## Limitations

 Currently video card support is limited to Intel and Nvidia.